About LEA's Founders

 In 2014, Dr. and Mrs. Ekwelum met and fell in love.
 Two years later, they got married.
-Out of their loving union came their son, Josiah Jidechukwu Ekwelum, and then their daughter, Hadassah Amarachi Ekwelum.
+Out of their loving union came their son, Josiah Jidechukwu Ekwelum, their first daughter, Hadassah Amarachi Ekwelum, and their second daughter, Adinah Ebubechi Ekwelum.
 Ordained together in 2018, they served as Associate Pastors at Destiny Life Center International (Massachusetts, USA) under the discipleship of Senior Pastors Roland and Patricia Cooper, before moving to Rwanda.
 They did not move to Rwanda as missionaries, neither are they missionaries now.
 Bringing along their love for God and their love for the African Diaspora, they moved to Rwanda in search of peace of mind and to finally experience real community.

 Away from work, the couple enjoys various hobbies.
 Dr. Ekwelum loves listening to music, exercising, reading, writing, playing chess, playing video games, and watching competitive sports.
 Mrs. Ekwelum also loves listening to music, in addition to her love for singing, cooking, makeup artistry, skin care, and watching (and reviewing) movies.